eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/development-view/Arc42.md

 [![Architecture High-Level](/img/knowledge-agents/knowledge_agent_architecture_small.png)](/img/knowledge-agents/knowledge_agent_architecture.png)

 ## Runtime View

 [![Runtime View2](/img/knowledge-agents/Runtime_View3.png)](/img/knowledge-agents/Runtime_View3.png)

 Sequence of actions:

-    A data provider provides a self description of the piece of knowledge he likes to provide including the terms of conditions in his own data catalogue
+1. A data provider provides a self description of the piece of knowledge he likes to provide including the terms of conditions in his own data catalogue
-        * Graph assets describe
+  * Graph assets describe means of domain ontologies the
     * node classes
-          * relations (arity) and
+    * relations (edges between nodes)
-          * constraints on nodes and relations (temporal, value ranges, ...)
+    * constraints on nodes and relations (temporal, value ranges, regex patterns, ...)
-          * constraints on the queries/skills that may be executed on the graph
+    * constraints on the queries/skills that may be executed on the graph (e.g. allowed and denied network connections)
-        * Graph usage policies can restrict the following operations on graphs (given an execution context)
+  * Graph policies will restrict the following operations on graphs (based on nodes and edges, given an execution context)
     * selection
     * traversion
-          * the storage
+    * storage
-          * the manipulation and the
+    * manipulation
-          * deletion of nodes and relations
+    * deletion
+    * delegation
+    (Although the diagram depicts only one single instance of the Federated Datacatalog, each EDC of each participant (Provider or Consumer) runs a Datacatalog instance.
+Beween those synchronisation takes place)
-    A data provider marks particular graph assets as being visible in the federated data catalog.
+2. A data provider marks particular graph assets as being visible in the federated data catalog.
 The federated data catalogues of the federated companies/EDCs will be automatically synchronized.
-    Any consuming app can employ an agent with a suitable skill/query (which can be provided locally or as a remote asset, too)
+3. Any consuming app can employ an agent with a suitable skill/query (which can be provided locally or as a remote asset, too)
-    The agent will match the requirements in the skill with the offers in the federated data catalog to fill in the endpoints and usage policies from the self description.
-Optional: If necessary, needed attributes/claims have to be requested from a suitable issuer to get the verifiable credentials into the wallet.
+4. The agent will match the requirements in the skill with the offers in the federated data catalog to fill in the endpoints and usage policies from the self descriptions.
-    Agreements (between XA, XC, eventually between XB) have to be set up in such a way that the corresponding agents will be available through the data plane.
-Optional: Within EDC the contracts are negotiated and the needed attributes/claims are verified (see PEP, PDP and PIP).
+5. Agreements (between XA (5.1), XC (5.2), eventually between AB (5.3)) have to be set up in such a way that the corresponding agents are allowed to communicate through the data plane.
-    The agent delegates a sub-query/sub-skill to the respective knowledge owners (data provider) for the knowledge via an instance of EDC.
-It annotates the sub-queries with a call context which contains the EDC/agent calling sequence and the other assets with which the result data → ohne data oder resulting data will be joined.
+6. The agent delegates a sub-query/sub-skill to the respective knowledge owners (data provider C: 6.1, A: 6.2 and B: 6.3) via an instance of EDC.
+It annotates the sub-queries with a call context containing the EDC/agent calling sequence and the other assets to be joined with the result data.
+6.3 shows that an agent can decide to delegate further down the line
-    The data plane will validate the calling context together with the claims inside the agreement token. → im Schaubild gibt es zweimal Schritt "7"; eine der Beschreibungen fehlt hier also, oder?
+7. The data plane will validate the calling context together with the claims inside the agreement token.
-    The agent executes the actual query by mapping to a backend data system and finally provides the app the result → "provides the result to the app"? → auf "8" kommt zweimal vor; einmal als "bind" Schritt ins Backend, einmal als request
+8. The agent executes the actual query by mapping to a backend data system and finally providing the result to the app

-    The agent can decide to delegate further down the line → sollte das auch im Schaubild zu sehen sein?
+Just as the Federated Datacatalog is a multi-instance-synchronised component, also the Federated Trust is an instance running on each EDC.
+All Federated Trust instances are synchronised with each other within the referring EDC ecosystem.
 ## Deployment View

 See chapter [Deployment](../operation-view/deployment).